Luidog/fms-api-client/README.md

 ### Introduction

+The fms-api-client is a wrapper around the [FileMaker Data API](https://fm.mutesymphony.com/fmi/data/apidoc/).
+Much :heart: to FileMaker for their work on the Data API.

+### Datastore Connection

 Connect must be called before the filemaker class is instiantiated.
 This connect uses Marpat.
-Marpat is a fork of Camo. much love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of Camo.
-My fork of Camo - Marpat is designed to allow the use of multiple datastores with the focus on encrypted storage.
+Marpat is a fork of Camo.
+Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of Camo.
+My fork of Camo - Marpat is designed to allow the use of multiple datastores with the focus on encrypted file storage.

-### Datastore Connection
+For more information on marpat and the different types of supported storage visit [marpat](https://github.com/Luidog/marpat)

 <!--@snippet('./examples/index.js#datastore-connect-example', { showSource: true })-->
 ```js